smartytime/json-schema/CONTRIBUTING.md

  * this HTTP server will listen at address `http://localhost:1234` so please change your schemas (`id` and `$ref` properties) to fetch the remote schemas relative from this address

-You can find a good example for all of these in the `tests/src/test/resources/org/everit/json/schema/issues/issue17` testcase.
+You can find a good example for all of these in the `jsonschema-tests/src/test/resources/io/sbsp/jsonschema/issues/issue17` testcase.

-If you successfully created your testcase, then it will fail with an `AssertionError` with a message like "validation failed with: org.everit.json.schema.ValidationException:..." or "did not throw ValidationException for invalid subject", and then you are ready to send a pull request.
+If you successfully created your testcase, then it will fail with an `AssertionError` with a message like "validation failed with: io.sbsp.jsonschema.validator.ValidationError:..." or "did not throw ValidationError for invalid subject", and then you are ready to send a pull request.

 ### Defining expected failures in integration tests